 Our current multi-disciplinary research program focused full spectrum of Chemical, Biological, Radiological and Nuclear Defense which interact with highly toxic chemicals, animal models, and medical/environmental countermeasures.
 The research crosses the boundaries of several traditional and contemporary disciplines including biomedical science, nanomedicine, and drug design.

-The Computational Toxicology and Exposure is free and offering the latest medical news and expert perspectives; essential point-of-care drug and disease information; and relevant professional education and Research.
+The Computational Toxicology and Exposure is free and offering the latest medical solutions and expert perspectives; essential point-of-care drug and disease information; and relevant professional education and Research.

 Leyth Elmi,